 A number of important data resources are also available to students through Academic Technology Services and the University Libraries.
 On-line access to the DRI-WEFA Basic Economics, International Financial Statistics, and World Development Indicators economic databases and the COMPUSTAT and CRSP financial databases is provided.
 Boston College is a member of the Inter-University Consortium for Political and Social Research (ICPSR), which makes a number of large economic databases available without charge.

 The O'Neill Library houses a comprehensive collection of economics volumes and leading journals in economics and related fields.
 Boston College participates in the JSTOR project, giving on-line access to the entire runs of leading economics journals.
-Access to the Library's holdings is provided by the Quest system, accessible from any web browser.
+Access to the Library's holdings is provided by the library catalog, accessible from any web browser.
 A number of online databases (such as EconLit) may be used to assist research.
 Boston College is a member of the Boston Library Consortium which enables graduate students to use library facilities at MIT, Boston University, Brandeis, Northeastern, Tufts, Wellesley, University of Massachusetts, and the Boston Public Library.